 Install Uber app from here.

-Bolt (earlier Taxify) is an Estonian taxi company.
-They have just started in Finland and they may have not many taxis available yet.
-The company has a reputation for charging cheap taxi fares at least in Baltic countries like Estonia and Latvia but we can't guarantee that their services cost little in Finland.
-We recommend you to install their app and check their prices when needed.
+Bolt is an Estonian taxi company.
+The company has a reputation for charging cheap taxi fares at least in Baltic countries like Estonia and Latvia.
+We recommend you to install their app and check prices when needed.

 Install Bolt app from here.

-Yango is also a new taxi ordering app from Yandex company.
+Yango is also a taxi ordering app from Yandex company.
 They have a reputation being a cheap company and installing their app is recommended.
 The company comes from Russia and there has been discussion about the privacy level of their app.
-Because the app is new in Finland, they may not have many cars yet.
+In the beginning, the company didn't have enough cars in Helsinki area but now there are more of them.

 Yango taxis will also pick you up from the lane 5.